 The throttle controls the engine speed, and it has a continuous-variable setting from the SLOW to FAST position (Figure 6).

 Blade-Control Switch (Power Takeoff)

-The blade-control switch, represented by a power-takeoff (PTO) symbol, engages and disengages power to the mower blades (Figure 6).
+The blade-control switch (PTO) engages and disengages power to the mower blades (Figure 6).